max-ieremenko/SqlDatabase/Examples/CreateDatabaseFolder/README.md

 Opening a connection
 ========================

-Before running any step SqlDatabase checks if a database, provided in the connection string, exist.
+Before starting any step SqlDatabase checks if a database, provided in the connection string, exists.
 If database does not exists the connection will be targeted to `master` for MSSQL and `postgres` for PostgreSQL.

 MSSQL Server script example
 ==================